polibacorse/motorbench/README.md

 $ python motorbench.py
 ```

-_NOTE_: if the script doesn't see the Arduino, just override the hardcoded
+_NOTE_: if the script doesn't see the Arduino, just replace vid and pid codes at
-string placed under `serial.Serial(...)` function.

-Remember to check the sketch to see how the connectors should be placed on the
-Arduino (should be `COMn` where n is an integer on Windows;
-`/dev/tty.usbmodemNNNN` on BSD/Linux).
+`motorbench.py`.

 When you have enough data, press `CTRL+C` on the terminal to stop the program;
 it will automatically generate 2 CSV files, one for the flow and one for the
-pressure. `nan` values should be ignored.
+pressure. `nan` values should be treated as values not acquired.

 ## TODO list